-The below graph shows the crime rate per day.
+The below chart shows the crime rate per day.
 It shows that the numbers are almost the same at every day of a month except for the first and last day of the month.
 The first day of the month has a dramatic surge in the number of crimes.
 It would be interesting to analyze what type of crime is being committed on the first day.
 It's most probably thefts but it would be interesting to see what kind of trend other type of crimes follow.
-Also, the last day of the month is the day when there are least number of crimes.
+Also, the last day of the month is the day when there are least number of crimes however one should note a slight uptick in crimes on the 28th day of the month.
+The drop in the crime rate observed on the 29th and further drop on the 30th is likely due to the 29th of February occurring only once every four years and thus having less representation in the dataset overall, and the 30th never having representation in February.
+Likewise, much of the dramatic drop in total crimes on the 31st of the month can be explained by the simple fact that only seven months have 31 days.